-Game Designer and Digital Artist Join WPI's Interactive Media and Game Development Program
+Game Designer and Digital Artist Join WPI's Interactive Media & Game Development Program

-Brian Moriarty and Britton Snyder Will Teach Students in WPI's Groundbreaking Interactive Media and Game Development Program
+Brian Moriarty and Britton Snyder Will Teach Students in WPI's Groundbreaking Interactive Media & Game Development Program

 "Brian and Britt bring a wealth of knowledge to WPI," said Mark Claypool, professor of computer science and director of the IMGD program.
 "Here, they will be able to teach aspiring game designers and artists how the game industry works and what is required to ship profitable and fun games.
 Their practical, industry-tested insights will complement the solid education students in our program receive in the principles of developing games and other interactive media."